#include <stdlib.h>

 Is a result parameter that, if not NULL, is loaded with the address

-of the first character that strtod() does not attempt
+of the first character that strtod() class of functions do not attempt

 to convert.